Japan Activity logo

 What is the best month to visit Hiroshima?

 Spring and autumn offer the best weather for exploring the city landmarks on foot.
 April brings beautiful cherry blossoms, while November features stunning fall colors in the local gardens.
 Avoid the hot and humid summer months if you prefer a more comfortable walking experience in the parks.
-Check Hiroshima landmarks for more seasonal tips.
+Check our Hiroshima attractions overview for more seasonal tips.

 Can I use my JR Pass for the local buses?